OXIDprojects/vagrant-oxideshop/README.md

     http://oxideshop/phpmyadmin

-### XDebug and webgrind
+### Xdebug and webgrind

-XDebug is configured to connect back to your host machine on port 9000 when starting a debug session from a browser running on your host.
+Xdebug is configured to connect back to your host machine on port 9000 when starting a debug session from a browser running on your host.
 A debug session is started by appending GET variable XDEBUG_SESSION_START to the URL (if you use an integrated debugger like Eclipse PDT, it will do this for you).

-XDebug is also configured to generate cachegrind profile output on demand by adding GET variable XDEBUG_PROFILE to your URL.
+Xdebug is also configured to generate cachegrind profile output on demand by adding GET variable XDEBUG_PROFILE to your URL.
 For example:

     http://oxideshop/index.php?XDEBUG_PROFILE